Who needs to register

 If you're a social landlord (registered social landlord and local council)

-If you're a social landlord, you won't be expected to register if you only manage properties that:
+If you're a social landlord, you will not be expected to register if you only manage properties that:

 - you own